sims-lab/CapCruncher/README.md

 capcruncher <command> --help
 ```

-See the [usage guide](usage.md) for more detailed instructions.
+See the [CLI Reference](https://sims-lab.github.io/CapCruncher/cli/) for more detailed information regarding the various subcommands.

 ### Pipeline

 The CapCruncher pipeline handles the processing of raw data from the sequencer to the generation of a contact matrix, generation of plots and production of a UCSC genome browser track hub.

-See the [pipeline guide](pipeline.md) for more detailed instructions including how to configure the pipeline to run on HPC clusters and using various package management systems e.g. conda and singularity.
+See the [pipeline guide](https://sims-lab.github.io/CapCruncher/pipeline/) for more detailed instructions including how to configure the pipeline to run on HPC clusters and using various package management systems e.g. conda and singularity.

 #### Pipeline Configuration